Grete Trakl: The inheritance

 Georg bequeathed Grete 20,000 Austrian Crowns, a large sum of money at that time.
 He had received this money from his art czar Ludwig (von) Ficker, who in his turn had received it from Ludwig Wittgenstein to support promising artists.
 Grete and her husband travelled to Innsbruck to secure the inheritance, but eventually the family took the money in, and Grete was sent to the private clinic of the Kreuzschwestern (Sisters of the Cross) in Innsbruck.
 She stayed there for two weeks and then returned to Berlin in March 1915.
 She was not happy there; the marriage was under pressure.
 During the Summer of 1915 she amused herself in Innsbruck with Georg's former colleagues of the Der Brenner magazine.
 From October 1915 onwards she stayed with the family in Salzburg again.

 Divorce and death

 In January 1916 Arthur Langen started the divorce procedure in Berlin.
 On 10 March the couple was divorced on the grounds of adultery committed by Grete with Ludwig Ficker and Richard Buhlig.
-At that time she already stayed in the psychiatric clinic Neufriedenheim in Munich, for which the Trakl family went into debt once more.
+At that time she was already staying in the psychiatric clinic Neufriedenheim in Munich, for which the Trakl family went into debt once more.
 Grete most likely only returned to Salzburg at the end of 1916, where she was very unhappy again.
 In the meantime the late father's business had been deleted from the Commercial Register.

 In July 1917 Grete was sent to Berlin to retrieve furniture, presumably the furniture she had left behind in 1915, to be sold by the family in order to alleviate the financial problems.
 On 21 September 1917 at 21:00 she was found, having shot herself, at Potsdamer Straße 134A, Der Sturm gallery's address.